7 writers, 7 stories, 7 languages

 - Creative team

-Seven leading writers from seven countries tell us seven new stories – in seven different languages.
+Seven leading writers from seven countries telling us seven new stories – in seven different languages.

-Studio Créole, an intimate laboratory for stories where we can hear writers read in their original language and simultaneously listen to a live translation, channeled through a lone performer.
-And as we listen, these stories and languages thrillingly fragment and fuse.
-This is Studio Créole, a compelling exploration of meaning and language in our tangled global world.
+Studio Créole, was an intimate laboratory for stories where we heard writers read in their original language and simultaneously listen to a live translation, channeled through a lone performer.
+And as we listened, these stories and languages thrillingly fragmented and fused.
+Studio Créole, a compelling exploration of meaning and language in our tangled global world.

 Who gets to tell which stories?
 Language today is fluid, mobile, creolised: constantly remade and remodelled by collisions between local dialects and global citizens.
 And literature in this era becomes a process of high-speed translation and identity swaps.

-Studio Créole stages how and why this happens through this collection of seven stories, written for MIF19 and read live by their internationally acclaimed authors – through a spectacular custom-designed audio network.
+Studio Créole staged how and why this happens through the collection of seven stories, written for MIF19 and read live by their internationally acclaimed authors – through a spectacular custom-designed audio network.
 Simultaneously writing, theatre and art, Studio Créole is a living, breathing anthology that exists only in the moment of its happening.

 Commissioned by Manchester International Festival and Carriageworks, in association with the Abu Dhabi Festival.
 Produced by Manchester International Festival.